St Patrick's Seminary: History

 Post World War II developments were substantial.
 Kelly House was built in 1954 for residential purposes; a swimming pool made of reinforced concrete was begun at the end of 1956 (after the old baths behind the Archbishop's Residence were ruined in a violent storm) and opened on 17 November 1957; Gilroy House was opened in 1961 a brick addition was made to the convent in c.
 1961; and St. Paul's High School was built in c.
 1967 with further buildings added in the late 1970s.

 The last alteration to the physical dimensions of the property was made in 1975, when a 25m to 30m foreshore area of the Estate at Spring Cove was donated by the Church to Manly Council, thereby providing a public walkway connecting Little Manly Point to Spring Cove.
 A block wall consistent in height with Estate stone walls was constructed on the new site boundary.

 In 1986 Manly Council commissioned comprehensive Environmental Investigation and Heritage Studies of the St Patrick's Estate in preparation for the new LEP.

 In 1988 Manly Council's LEP zoned the majority of land north of Darley Road Special Uses Seminary, the majority of land south of Darley Road Church Purposes and four parcels of land within the Estate for residential development.

 In 1993 the Church announced that the Seminary would be vacating the St Patrick's estate site in 1995.

+Extensive objections by Manly Council to redevelopment plans, including concerns over the long-nosed bandicoot population, were resolved in the Land and Environment Court.